mtaltunkanat/React-Chat-AI/README.md

 ---

 This project is deployed and live using Vercel.
-Check it out here: [Chat AI on Vercel](https://chat-ai-foyh.vercel.app/)
+Check it out here: [Chat AI on Vercel](https://chat-ai-foyh.vercel.app/) (My key is Disabled😢)

 Enjoy building with Chat AI!